hdg204/UKBB/README.md

+# NEW VERSION AVAILABLE

+**This version of my code relies on the user to have access to my project on UK Biobank application 103356.
+A newer version (that doesn't) is available at https://github.com/ExeterGenetics/ukbextractR/tree/main and this is the version that I am actively maintaining**

 # UKBB Health Care Records

 This repository contains an ensemble of functions for use analysing the UKBB records on DNA Nexus.